mumble-voip/mumble/docs/dev/build-instructions/cmake_options.md

 Build the included version of ReNameNoise instead of looking for one on the system.
 (Default: ${renamenoise})

+### bundled-spdlog

+Use the bundled spdlog version instead of looking for one on the system (Default: ON)

 ### bundled-speex

 Build the included version of Speex instead of looking for one on the system.